Azithromycin is a macrolide antibiotic. It can be taken by people who are allergic to penicillin.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Zithromax® Capsules; Pfizer Limited, The electronic Medicines Compendium.
-Dated November 2015.
+Manufacturer's PIL, Zithromax® 250 mg Capsules; Pfizer Limited, The electronic Medicines Compendium.
+Dated March 2022.